 If you want to know which information might be missing before submitting the project proposal, you should select the item 'Check saved project' on the left side of the screen (fig.16).
 A project can be saved as often as wanted.
 However, the proposal has to be submitted by the deadline mentioned in the call.
-Please note that only the coordinator or a project member of the coordinating organization is allowed to submit a project proposal.
+Please note that only the coordinator or a project member of the coordinating organization is allowed to submit a project proposal and that once it is submitted, it cannot be updated anymore.